Retina Health Information

 Retinal disease is a leading cause of blindness and early detection is the game changer.

 - Be aware of your risk factors, which may include age, family history or pre-existing health conditions.

-- Pay attention to visual changes and visit an eye physician right away if experience symptoms such as blurry or distorted vision, if straight lines appear wavy, or you see dark spot, flashes of light or floaters.
+- Pay attention to visual changes and visit an eye physician right away if you experience symptoms such as blurry or distorted vision, if straight lines appear wavy, or you see dark spots, flashes of light or floaters.